-- The purpose of this report is to summarise the annual review of fees and charges applicable to the River Hamble.
+- 1. The purpose of this report is to summarise the annual review of fees and charges applicable to the River Hamble.
 It does not cover Harbour Dues for privately owned leisure vessels, which have been reviewed separately and increased by 1%. - 2.
 The approach has been in general to mirror the level of increase adopted for Harbour Dues but with minor exceptions (Section 4(i)).

-3. That the River Hamble Harbour Management Committee recommends to the River Hamble Harbour Board approval of the fees and charges set out below and to advertise them on the River Hamble Harbour Authority website.
+3. That the River Hamble Harbour Board approval the fees and charges set out below and to advertise them on the River Hamble Harbour Authority website.